What is the Coupon Rate of a Bond?

 - Step #1: Firstly, the face value or par value of the bond issuance is determined as per the funding requirement of the company.

-- Step #2: Now, the number of interest payment during the year is determined and then the annualized interest payment is calculated by adding up all the payments during the year.
+- Step #2: Now, the number of interest paid during the year is determined and then the annualized interest payment is calculated by adding up all the payments during the year.

 Annual interest payment = Periodic interest payment * No. of payments in a year